KarinaFed/anlp-lab2/README.md

 The system implements a **Router + Specialists** pattern, which is a common MAS pattern where:

-- **Router Agent** acts as the entry point and dispatcher, analyzing queries and deciding routing
+- **Router Agent** acts as the entry point and dispatcher, analyzing queries and deciding routing;
-- **Specialist Agents** handle specific types of tasks (theory explanation, coding help, planning)
+- **Specialist Agents** handle specific types of tasks (theory explanation, coding help, planning);
-- **Memory Manager** maintains context across interactions
+- **Memory Manager** maintains context across interactions;
-- **Synthesizer** combines outputs from multiple agents into a coherent response
+- **Synthesizer** combines outputs from multiple agents into a coherent response.

 This pattern is chosen because:
-- It allows for clear separation of concerns
+- It allows for clear separation of concerns;
-- Each agent can be specialized and optimized for its task
+- Each agent can be specialized and optimized for its task;
-- The router provides intelligent routing based on query analysis
+- The router provides intelligent routing based on query analysis;
-- Memory enables context-aware responses
+- Memory enables context-aware responses.

 ### How the Pattern is Reflected in the Design

-1. **Entry Point:** All queries enter through the Router Agent
+1. **Entry Point:** All queries enter through the Router Agent;
-2. **Routing Decision:** Router analyzes query and decides which specialist(s) to involve
+2. **Routing Decision:** Router analyzes query and decides which specialists to involve;
-3. **Memory Check:** If memory is needed, Memory Manager retrieves context first
+3. **Memory Check:** If memory is needed, Memory Manager retrieves context first;
-4. **Specialist Processing:** Appropriate specialist agent(s) process the query
+4. **Specialist Processing:** Appropriate specialist agents process the query;
-5. **Synthesis:** Synthesizer combines all outputs into final response
+5. **Synthesis:** Synthesizer combines all outputs into final response;
-6. **Memory Update:** Interaction is stored in memory for future reference
+6. **Memory Update:** Interaction is stored in memory for future reference.

 ## Reflection